ClaraML96/ClaraML96.github.io/index.markdown

 This pattern shows that human and technical factors are the main stress points in keeping the subway running smoothly.

 When looking at the heatmap in Figure 5, we see a distinct period of reduced incident reporting.
 This quiet phase aligns with the early months of the COVID-19 pandemic in New York City ([COVID-19 pandemic in New York City](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_New_York_City)).
-The subway, in a way, mirrors how people behave and move throughout the city.
-When the city slowed down, so did its underground lifeline.

 <div style="display: flex; justify-content: center;">
   <div style="display: flex; justify-content: center; align-items: center;">